Switch to desktop mode for better experience.

 Indicator Summary

 The Average Seat Capacity metric quantifies the average number of seats available per aircraft kilometer flown within the scheduled operations of the Indian aviation fleet.
-It is derived by dividing Total Available Seat Kilometers (ASK) by Total Aircraft Kilometers Flown.
+It is derived by dividing Total Available Seat Kilometres (ASK) by Total Aircraft Kilometres Flown.
 This indicator offers valuable insights into the seating configurations and operational capacities of aircraft deployed by Indian carriers.

 The metric’s significance extends to its role in evaluating the scalability and operational efficiency of airline activities.
-It serves as a key analytical tool for aviation regulators, carriers, and policymakers to monitor developments in fleet modernization, aircraft utilization rates, and evolving market demand dynamics.
-Generally, an elevated Average Seat Capacity signals enhanced operational efficiency and the realization of economies of scale.
+It serves as a key analytical tool for aviation regulators, carriers, and policymakers to monitor developments in fleet modernisation, aircraft utilisation rates, and evolving market demand dynamics.
+Generally, an elevated Average Seat Capacity signals enhanced operational efficiency and the realisation of economies of scale.
 Conversely, a lower value may indicate reliance on smaller aircraft for regional or low-density routes.